-This method serves mostly as a wrapper alowing for different error ordering semantics, or possibly error post-processing.
-Errors from validation methods should be added in this way allowing them to be caught.
+This method serves mostly as a wrapper alowing for different message ordering semantics, or possibly error post-processing.
+Messages from validation methods should be added in this way allowing them to be pre-processed if needed.
 More information about what gets passed in in the Validators and Checks section.